satori99/threejs-blender-export/README.md

 A Three.js Object Format 4.3 Exporter for Blender
 -------------------------------------------------

-This add-on will export one or more blender meshes as a single three.js object.
+This add-on will export one or more blender meshes as a single three.js object that can be imported with the existing `THREE.ObjectLoader`.
 The exported object will either be a `THREE.Mesh`, or a `THREE.Object3D`, with two or more `THREE.Mesh` children, depending on export options.

 ![Blender Suzanne mesh with 6 materials](https://satori99.github.io/threejs-blender-export/suzanne.png)